yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.md

 On the other hand, all circles on a sphere are contractible, meaning they are all topologically equivalent to a point.
 Circles on a two-holed torus are more complicated but the results are shown above as well.

 Obviously, the above results are topological, as we can deform the manifold continuously but the conclusion remains the same.
 So in some sense, the number of inequivalent circles can be used as a topological invariant.
 Mathematically it's hard to prove that "there is no way to deform the circles into one another", or to prove "there are only these types of circles on the surface".
 To do that, we are going to use some definitions.

+> If you are not interested in the mathematical details, you can jump directly to [Calculation of Fundamental Groups](#calculation-of-fundamental-groups)

 ## Mathematical Structures among Paths and Loops